Future Forward

 Mia Little ‘07

 This Future Forward segment features Mia Little who is a Cyber Security Attorney with Microsoft.
 Mia has had a variety of career roles as a data scientist, a national security legal fellow, a privacy and government surveillance fellow, and cyber security attorney in her years since graduating from Middlebury in 2007.
-She is joining us to share her perspectives on the cyber security field, including: the size, scope, and challenges confronting society in the cyber arena, what our cyber security future looks like, and action steps current students may want to consider to position themselves to enter this field in the future.
+She is joining us to share her perspectives on the cyber security field, including: the size, scope, and challenges confronting society in the cyber arena, what our cyber security future looks like, and action steps you may want to consider to position yourself to enter this field in the future.

 Mia offers great advice to anyone interested in the cyber security space.
 Communication, organization, and presentation skills are essential.
 Active listening and being able to read people will set you apart as a leader.